Official Glen Cove Chamber of Commerce By-Laws

 2. Involuntary Resignation

 Vacancies on the Board of Directors, or among the officers, that occur during a term of service, shall be filled by candidates presented to the Board of Directors, by a majority vote of all current Board members.
+A Member may petition to fill a vacancy by submitting a petition containing 25 signatures of members in good standing to the Nominating Committee.
 A Nominating Committee is to be activated to do a search, if needed, or nominees may be presented by Board members at a regularly scheduled Board Meeting.

 To permit due consideration of nominees by all Board members, the name, associated business, and credentials of the nominee will be provided to all Board members at least two weeks prior to a vote.

-Persons elected by the Board of Directors to fill vacancies on the Board will serve for completion of the term of the departing Board Member(s), or for the balance of a term open.
+Persons elected by the Board of Directors to fill vacancies on the Board will serve for completion of the term of the departing Board Member(s), or for the balance of a term open, and in addition will be required to sign a Board Member agreement and to fulfill all required responsibilities.

 Section 4.
 Policy